 - Map anisotropy hinders interpretation, even when resolution in "good" direction is high - Can derive from either preferred orientation, or interdomain mobility (or combination). - In latter case, masked refinement can improve local map quality to aid model building and map interpretation.
-Always better to improve the map than build in marginal density - If anisotropy derives from preferred orientation, it is best to address this by improving the sample or data collection (tilt).
+Always better to improve the map than build in marginal density - If anisotropy derives from preferred orientation, it is best to address this by improving the sample (additives, constructs, substrates) or altering data collection strategy (tilt).
 If all else fails, ML-based map improvement using deepEMhancer can improve map interpretability.